 Bad Habit #5

 You create bespoke implementations and deviate from the codebase’s norms.
-Red flags include forking repos, aggressively deprecating features, and introducing “shared” components without any buy-in.
+Red flags include forking repos, aggressively deprecating features, and introducing “shared” components that only you are using.

 Solution: When in doubt, copy existing patterns as long as they’re reasonable.
 If they aren’t, what can you do about it?
 There’s a reason why it’s implemented that way.